Achieving Success While Learning How to Potty Train a Puppy

 • Play

-Young puppies under six months old may need more frequent trips due to their smaller bladders, while an adult dog can hold it for longer periods.
+Young puppies under six about nine months' old may need more frequent trips due to their smaller bladders, while an adult dog can hold it for longer periods.
 This helps prevent accidents and reinforces the habit of going potty outside.

 Nighttime Routine